Non-combatant: Contemporary warfare and terrorism

-War on Terrorism
+War on terrorism

 Although there is no clear definition of terrorism, a terrorist can be explained as an individual who is a non-state actor who engages in armed hostilities toward a state or government during a time of peace.
 The location an individual is tried in a court of law is the determining factor between combatant and non-combatant terrorists.
 Individuals like the San Bernardino shooters, the Tsarnaev brothers and the people responsible for the September 11 attacks would be characterized as non-combatant terrorists.
 Groups like Al-Qaeda are considered combatant terrorists or may also be called unlawful combatants.
 Non-combatants can also be looked at as radical civilians and combatants can be seen as military soldiers.

 As of 2017, there are inconsistent ways in which the prosecutions of terrorists are conducted.
 Possible solutions would be to take all individuals classified as non-combatants and have them charged as criminals and prosecute the individuals who are considered combatants and engage in warfare attacks under military commissions.
-Combatant terrorists are captured and detained in order to put an end to their hostilities and are labeled as prisoners of war, and non-combatants are considered criminals.
+Combatant terrorists are captured and detained to put an end to their hostilities and are labeled as prisoners of war, and non-combatants are considered criminals.